India, China growing markets for shunned Russian oil

 This is a carousel.
 Use Next and Previous buttons to navigate

-1 of8 A motorcyclists watches as an employee of a fuel stationin fills petrol, in Mumbai, India, Saturday, June 11, 2022.
+1 of8 An employee of a Bharat petroleum fuel station fills petrol in a vehicle in Mumbai, India, Saturday, June 11, 2022.
 India and other Asian nations are becoming an increasingly vital source of oil revenues for Moscow as the U.S. and other Western countries cut their energy imports from Russia in line with sanctions over its war on Ukraine.
 Rajanish Kakade/AP Show More Show Less

+2 of8 A motorcyclists watches as an employee of a fuel stationin fills petrol, in Mumbai, India, Saturday, June 11, 2022.
+India and other Asian nations are becoming an increasingly vital source of oil revenues for Moscow as the U.S. and other Western countries cut their energy imports from Russia in line with sanctions over its war on Ukraine.
+Rajanish Kakade/AP Show More Show Less 3 of8

 7 of8 People wait in a long queues to buy fuel for their vehicles at a filling station in Colombo, Sri Lanka, Saturday, June 11, 2022.
 India and other Asian nations are becoming an increasingly vital source of oil revenues for Moscow as the U.S. and other Western countries cut their energy imports from Russia in line with sanctions over its war on Ukraine.
 Eranga Jayawardena/AP Show More Show Less